 How to set up automated lightning alerts

 You can add your assets and locations as points, polygons, or polylines for complete coverage.
-Xweather Insight supports multiple alert zones for each location, and you can configure the alert distance, clear time, and contact list for each zone.
+Xweather Protect supports multiple alert zones for each location, and you can configure the alert distance, clear time, and contact list for each zone.

 The orange polygons in this image show a forecast of areas at risk from lightning in the next 60 minutes.
 Each shade of orange represents a 10-minute interval.
 In this example, a storm is moving towards Archerfield Airport near Brisbane, Australia with lightning expected 50 minutes from now.